 The good news is that the mortgage interest tax deduction includes mortgage discount points (money that you pay at closing in exchange for a reduced interest rate), so if your seller offers concessions in the form of mortgage discount points, you’ll be able to deduct those points.

 A tax professional can go over these guidelines with you and help you navigate buying a home and taking on a mortgage, which both come with their own sets of deductions.

 Ready to start the home buying process?
-Get started with us online, or call (800) 785-4788 to speak with one of our Home Loan Experts.
+Get started online with Rocket MortgageⓇ or call (800) 785-4788 to speak with one of our Home Loan Experts.